Onabanjomicheal/Adaptive-Traffic-Signal-DQN/README.md

 DQN cleared all vehicles in under 25 minutes, while others needed a full hour—and still didn’t finish.

-📁 See full breakdown in results/Traffic metrics report.xlsx
+📁 See full breakdown in `results/Traffic metrics report.xlsx`

-## 📽️ Demo Video
+## Demo Video
+📽️

 🚧 (To be added — consider recording QL or OSM sim)

-Embed the video here once it's ready: .gif, .mp4, or YouTube iframe.
+Embed the video here once it's ready: `.gif`, `.mp4`, or YouTube iframe.
 Show it in action.
 A basic reinforcement learning agent that uses a Q-table to store and update Q-values.
 While less scalable than DQN for large state spaces, it provides a valuable comparison for the learning process.

-## 🧰 Stack and Tools
+## Stack and Tools
+🧰

-SUMO / NetEdit (network creation and traffic simulation)
+- SUMO / NetEdit (network creation and traffic simulation)

-Python: Core logic
+- Python: Core logic

-TensorFlow + Keras (DQN Model)
+- TensorFlow + Keras (DQN Model)

-SumoLib, Traci (interface with SUMO)
+- SumoLib, Traci (interface with SUMO)

-Pandas, Numpy, Matplotlib (data analysis and plotting)
+- Pandas, Numpy, Matplotlib (data analysis and plotting)

-## 🤝 Contributing
+## Contributing
+🤝

 Got a better RL architecture?
 Want to simulate a new intersection in Lagos or Nairobi?
 PRs and issues welcome.

-## ✅ What to Do Next
+## What to Do Next
+✅

-Clone and run the sim.
+- Clone and run the sim.

-Watch the demo (coming soon).
+- Watch the demo (coming soon).

-Try your own reward function.
+- Try your own reward function.

-Open an issue.
+- Open an issue.
 Let's scale this.

-## 👨‍💻 Author
+## Author
+👨‍💻

 **Onabanjo Micheal**
 Engineer | Researcher | Builder
 Passionate about AI for urban mobility, intelligent systems, and climate-resilient infrastructure.